aagiser/Basic-Front-end-Projects/README.md

-# Front-end Projects for bacis level
+# Front-end Projects for basic level
 This repo is for my exercises and projects that I do as a begginer.